 One of these days, I really should write a series of articles about what it’s like going from full-time diamond buyer to blogger.
 Most of my friends and family really do think that I spend all day on the beach.

 The illusion is that I spend my days answering emails from someplace that looks just like this.
-The truth, however, is that I haven’t set foot on the beach here in Puerto Vallarta in several months.
+The truth, however, is that I haven’t set foot on the beach here in Playa del Carmen in several months.
 How sad is that?